 How asthma is classified

-To classify your asthma severity, your doctor considers your answers to questions about symptoms (such as how often you have asthma attacks and how bad they are), along with the results of your physical exam and diagnostic tests.
+To classify your asthma severity, your doctor will consider how often you have signs and symptoms and how severe they are.
+Your doctor will also consider the results of your physical exam and diagnostic tests.

 Determining your asthma severity helps your doctor choose the best treatment.
 Asthma severity often changes over time, requiring treatment adjustments.